Mattherix/ViperDefender/README.md

 ```

 ## Usage
-To run the project, run the following command:
+To run the project, execute the following command:
 ```bash
 python main.py
 ```